nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `delete` implementation is identical to the implementation in AB3's codebase.

 ### Proposed Implementation
 The proposed `delete` implementation supports deleting multiple `Student` entries at once.
-For example `delete 1 3 5` will delete the `Student` entries at indexes 1, 3 and 5 in the  `AddressBook`
+For example, `delete 1 3 5` will delete the `Student` entries at indexes 1, 3 and 5 in the  `AddressBook` (Assuming indexes 1, 3 and 5 are valid).
-> Assuming the indexes are valid.

-// TODO sequence diagram
+However, if an invalid index is given `delete 1 2 100`, none of the `Student` entries will be deleted.

 ### Design Considerations
-// TODO
+Taking into consideration the fact that users may make a typo, the time cost of `undo` or re-adding the deleted valid `Student` entries, we believe that if a single invalid `INDEX` is given, the system should generate an error message

+**Aspect: Handling invalid indexes in delete** <br>
+* **Alternative 1: (Current choice)** Delete none of the given `Student` entries, even if they are valid.
+  * Pros:
+    * Potentially save the user time they may have had to spend re-adding their `Student` entries
+    * Allows user the opportunity to edit the command input without having to re-type the entire command again
+  * Cons:
+    * May be cumbersome for users to find the invalid index and correc it.
+* **Alternative 2:** Delete all valid `Student` entries out of the given indexes.
+  * Pros:
+    * Potentially save the user time editing their command if there was only a minor typo.
+  * Cons:
+    * Harder to implement as we have to keep track of the valid indexes to be deleted.
+    * May cost the user a lot of time if an unintended `Student` entry is deleted due to the typo and additional time is needed to re-enter the entry or `undo` the command.

 ## Edit Feature